Circumpolar Rock Garden

 get the most beautiful plants possible.
 I would

-describe the location as getting about 3 hours of direct
+describe their current best location as getting about 3 hours of direct

 southern sun until the leaves of my maple come out, but